raminr77/khela-client/README.md

-# khela-client
+# Khela - Frontend (PWA)
-PWA - Khela is a fun project for sharing your 💩 with friends.
+Khela is a fun project for sharing your 💩 with friends.